+Refresh

+This button refreshes the Mesh Status display with current information.

+Auto

-- The Refresh button refreshes the Mesh Status display with current information. - The Auto button sets the display to automatically refresh the node information every 10 seconds.
+This button sets the display to automatically refresh the node information every 10 seconds.
 To end auto-refresh mode, click Stop or Quit.
 Stop returns to the static Mesh Status display.
-Quit takes you back to the Node Status display, but clicking Mesh Status again from there will return you to auto-refresh mode on the Mesh Status display. - The Quit button returns you to the Node Status display.
+Quit takes you back to the Node Status display, and clicking Mesh Status again from there will return you to auto-refresh mode on the Mesh Status display.